 - Let it start to cool gradually by leaving it out on the counter.
 After an hour or so, move the cake to the fridge to cool completely.

-- After a few hours, your cheesecake should be chilled enough to cut.
+- After a few hours in the refrigerator (overnight is even better), your cheesecake should be chilled enough to cut.
 Don’t remove the cake from the parchment paper until it’s ready to be cut, plated, and devoured (as it can start to lose its shape).

-- Enjoy with a sweet glass of Pedro Jimenez sherry -- just like on our tours!
+- Enjoy with a sweet glass of Pedro Jimenez sherry -- just like at La Viña!

 Have you been to San Sebastian to try burnt Basque cheesecake?
 How did this recipe compare?